Sunday, April 10, 2011

 10/29/11: I think it was another subsequent sync with my PC which ended up eliminating the album art from the main listing of episodes in the Music app (which is actually good, since more of each episode's title is now visible in that list), and the sorted the episodes properly again.
 We'll see what happens after future episode downloads and syncs with PC iTunes....

 I found the longer News in Slow French nice to listen to during hands-full cooking.
-Some listeners may object that one of the hosts is not a native French speaker (probably an American, I would guess; don't know if he ever states where he's from), but he has good style and carries on lively dialogue with the other host (hostess, actually; two different women during the time I've been listening).
+Some listeners may object that one of the hosts is not a native French speaker (probably an American, I would guess; don't know if he ever states where he's from), but he has good style and carries on lively dialogue with the other host (hostess, usually; a few different women during the time I've been listening).

 I previously listened to my old friend Louis (Learn French with Dailyfrenchpod.com) on the Zune during quiet lunches, when it was convenient to replay things for review.
 Louis explains many words and expressions.
 Dialogues are at normal "unfettered" speed; he explains selected content, and then you hear the dialogue a second time.